bingson/WinGolems/Readme.md

 ### I. Instructions <a name="instructions"></a>

 To help ease new users into the different interface layers, only the `Quick Start Template` and Command Box interface layers will be active on first run.
-Additional templates are placed in the `golems` folder; they can be added as a separate interface layer or as a reference for modifying the Quick Start Template
+Additional templates are placed in the `golems` folder.
+They can be added as a separate interface layer or used as a reference for modifying the Quick Start Template

 To see a list of keyboard shortcuts in the `Quick Start Template` open a CommandBox with `win + spacebar` and type `L$` followed by `enter`.